 RippleNet is Ripple’s cross-border payment network.
 It does not need XRP to function.
 RippleNet is a blockchain geared toward banking institutions that can be used to settle transactions like remittance payments, in addition to exchanging currencies.

 The only part of RippleNet that uses the XRP digital currency is its on-demand liquidity service.
-This service draws from a pool of digital assets to provide liquidity for transactions in lieu of pre-funding.
+This service draws from a pool of digital assets to provide liquidity for transactions instead of pre-funding.

-Australia, the Euro Zone, the United States, Mexico and the Philippines can currently use Ripple’s on-demand liquidity service.
+Australia, the Euro Zone, the United States, Mexico, the Philippines and Japan can currently use Ripple’s on-demand liquidity service.

 How Is XRP Different From Bitcoin?